mayamerch/CSC207-design-project/phase2/src/README.txt

 You can also create a new user as the Organizer.

-Error: To change VIP Status of Users Through the GUI, this.presenter = presenter should be added to the VIPMenuView constructor (line 26)
+Error: To change VIP Status of Users Through the GUI, this.presenter = presenter should be added to the VIPMenuView constructor (new line at around line 26)